dhazehtx/pup-connect-finds/replit.md

 Preferred communication style: Simple, everyday language.

+**Important: Preserve all existing Supabase functionality**
+- Keep all Supabase client calls, authentication, and storage intact
+- Do not remove or replace any existing Supabase integration
+- Supabase remains the primary backend service for this application

 ## System Architecture

 The application follows a full-stack architecture with clear separation between frontend and backend components: